abaizan/kodoja/README.txt

 file before executing script

-There are three main scripts to run this pipeline on the cluster: diagnostic_master.sh - this script is to qsub the master python script diagnostic_master.py - this script contains the parameters and calls the
+There are three main scripts to run this pipeline on the cluster: diagnostic_master.sh - example script for submission to SGE cluster diagnostic_master.py - this script contains the parameters and calls the
                        modules to run the pipeline
 diagnostic_modules.py - this contains all the functions called by
                        diagnostic_master.py

-The scripts to make a custom database for kraken and kaiju: database_master.sh - this script is to qsub the master python script database_master.py - this script contains the parameters and calls the
+The scripts to make a custom database for kraken and kaiju: database_master.sh - example script for submission to SGE cluster database_master.py - this script contains the parameters and calls the
                      modules to create a new database database_modules.py - contains all the functions called by database_master.py